Introduction to Email List Building

 How to add your email list to GetResponse

 It’s easy to transfer your email list from an existing service or database to GetResponse.
 Just prepare a file (such as an Excel spreadsheet) and import it into the appropriate list.
-To see this process, watch this video.
+To see this process, read this tutorial.

 This isn’t necessary for those who subscribe using signup forms created with GetResponse Form Builder, Landing Page Creator, or the GetResponse Webinars.
 They will be added to your account automatically.